 Any tree will absorb co2, but there are some that are especially effective.
 Not everyone has space to keep a tree as a houseplant, but there are a few options.
 These are some trees and houseplants that absorb a lot of co2:

 Plants can absorb bad stuff and convert it to something useful like oxygen.
 But, the scale at which they do this means that they don’t scratch the surface of purifying indoor air in a typical office or home.

 You cannot simply purify your air by having plants in your home.
 They don’t do harm, and they will aid your efforts, but they don’t get the job done on their own.
 You can read more about it through this study.

 This is contrary to popular belief, nonetheless, the studies show that they are not as effective as many people make them out to be.
 This doesn’t negate the many other benefits indoor plants bring to your home:

 National Geographic had this to say, “To reduce VOCs enough to impact air quality would require around 10 plants per square foot.
 In a small 500-square foot apartment, that’s 5,000 plants, a veritable forest.”

 This study tells us that plants do function differently from each other, meaning some will be able to process and absorb a chemical that another plant may not be able to.
 So having a good variety of plants will give you a better chance of reaping the benefits of indoor plants.

-House plants are an excellent natural way of improving air quality at your home.
-They can be especially useful in newly painted or refurbished houses, in rooms with new furniture and mattresses, and spaces that are often cleaned with harsh detergents.
+House plants are an excellent natural way of improving air quality in your home.
+They can be especially useful in newly painted or refurbished houses, in rooms with new furniture and mattresses, and in spaces that are often cleaned with harsh detergents.

 Apart from removing toxins from the air, many of them produce a lot of oxygen at night which will help improve your sleep quality so you can wake up feeling well-rested and refreshed.
 To further improve air quality at your home make sure to vacuum frequently and follow our tips for a chemical-free home.

 Read More: What’s the best air purifier?